Fuji Television: Networks

-Fuji TV On Demand
+Streaming service

-Fuji TV On Demand ("FOD") is a subscription video on-demand, over-the-top, streaming television service owned by Fuji Television Network, Inc.
+FOD (Fuji TV On Demand) is a video on demand, over-the-top, streaming television service owned by Fuji Television Network, Inc.

 In 2005, Fuji Television launched Fuji TV On Demand in collaboration with broadband provider SoftBank BB Corp. and its streaming service BBTV.
 In 2008, it became the network's self-distribution OTT platform, becoming also available on mobile devices.

 In 2015, Fuji Television entered into an agreement with Netflix to produce original content for the popular streaming service, with the productions distributed on Fuji TV On Demand after premiering on Netflix.

 Fuji TV On Demand ("FOD") had over 1.5 million paid subscribers by August 2024.